MCPHS Honored for Innovation in Online Education

 Enter the MCPHS School of Professional Studies and a suite of 22 online, self-paced prerequisite courses ranging from biology to calculus to organic chemistry.
 The courses have already enabled more than 5,000 students to balance personal and professional obligations while stepping toward a desired degree.
 The School of Professional Studies was recently recognized for this accomplishment by the University Professional and Continuing Education Association (UPCEA), a leader in online and professional continuing education.

-“We’re honored to receive this award for strategic innovation in online education,” said Carol Stuckey, Dean of the School of Professional Studies.
+“We’re honored to receive this award for strategic innovation in online education,” said Carol Lauer, Dean of the School of Professional Studies.
 “This award recognizes our team’s ability to work through complex challenges and shows what can be done when there is good collaboration between administrative and academic departments.
 We have been fortunate to find instructors willing to work with us to design a high-quality student experience that removes some of the key barriers students have when they seek higher education.”

 Students can begin a prerequisite course at MCPHS at any time of the year, and they have 16 weeks to complete it.
 They are not bound to a traditional semester schedule.
 And the courses are optimized to help everyone enrolled learn and retain information.
 At the cutting-edge of online education, the School of Professional Studies practices agile course development to continuously improve and give students the best learning experience possible in an online environment and asynchronous format.